Mid America Museum of Aviation and Transportation: New building

 The museum launched a capital campaign for a new 62,500 sqft building in May 2002 and changed its name to Mid America Museum of Aviation & Transportation.
 Just under two years later, it had raised half of the necessary funding.
 The museum changed its name to the Warner Museum of Aviation and Transportation after receiving a donation from Jim Warner of the Warner Group in 2007 that made up the difference.
 It broke ground on a new 30,000 sqft building at the Sioux Gateway Airport in April 2009.
 Shortly thereafter, the museum received a Boeing 727 from FedEx.
 The museum opened to the public on 5 March 2010.
 By the end of September, it had changed its name back to Mid America Museum of Aviation & Transportation.

 Construction on a new memorial to United Airlines Flight 232 began in May 2014.
 Two months later, the museum held a three day event on the 25th anniversary of the crash.
 Three years later, the museum acquired a twelfth scale model of a DC-10 for its Flight 232 exhibit.

 In 2022, the museum received a grant to turn the interior of its Boeing 727 into a STEM learning center.

+Before its demolition in April 2026, a number of parts of a former Sioux City Army Air Base chapel were recovered by the museum for use in a future exhibit.